 The acquisition by Conservice, a portfolio company of TA Associates, will allow WaterWatch customers to benefit from Conservice’s expanded suite of energy procurement, utility payment and cost containment services to further reduce costs, promote energy conservation and encourage environmental sustainability.

-This deal was unique because our client understood the value of the company they built and, out of an abundance of concern for continued customer satisfaction, were not going to sell to just anyone.
+This deal was unique because our client understood the value of the company they built and, out of an abundance of concern for continued customer satisfaction, was not going to sell to just anyone.
 We were in full support of our client’s willingness to be patient and wait for the right partner, offering the right value.
 As a result, this transaction took almost three years to complete, having navigated multiple twists, turns, pauses and restarts along the way.

-Early on in our relationship a large competitor of both Conservice and WaterWatch, was acquired by another competitor, publicly traded RealPage, the industry’s leading provider of on-demand multifamily property management software and services solutions.
-This event signaled a significant competitive statement to the market, and was quickly reinforced when RealPage acquired another top-5 competitor less than a year later.
+Early on in our relationship, a large competitor of both Conservice and WaterWatch was acquired by another competitor, publicly-traded RealPage, the industry’s leading provider of on-demand multifamily property management software and services solutions.
+This event signaled a significant competitive statement to the market and was quickly reinforced when RealPage acquired another top-5 competitor less than a year later.